International Migrant Rights & Global Justice

 - Ratification of the UN Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families: NNIRR has long supported the universal ratification of this convention, also known as the Migrant Workers Convention (MWC).
 We are now asking for all of members, friends and allies to join us in committing to its ratification by the US government.
 We will be initiating steps to seek official consideration, while prioritizing public awareness of the importance of the Convention in affirming the human rights of all migrants, regardless of immigration or citizenship status.
 Join with us by signing our Call for Support of the MWC.

-- International Networking: Building partnerships and alliances with other regions around the world, for collaborative international advocacy and action, especially through the Migrants Rights International (MRI) network.
+- International Networking: Building partnerships and alliances with other regions around the world, for collaborative international advocacy and action, especially through the Migrants Rights International (MRI) network and the Global Coalition on Migration.
 New paper: Alliance of Alliances - Building Civil Society Convergences Around Global Movements for Migrant Rights

 - International Migrants Day: NNIRR has promoted and coordinated advocacy for International Migrants Day, December 18, since its inception in 2000.
 Read our call to celebrate International Migrants Day in 2011 here.
 Read our 2011 International Migrants Day press release here.
 See our subsection here for background information, downloadable material and links to other resources.